cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 <HighlightBox type="synopsis">

-Cosmos is next-generation technology for decentralized applications.
-Discover how the Cosmos architecture decisively solves the most challenging and familiar challenges and limitations of blockchain platforms.
+The Cosmos SDK offers developers next-generation technology for decentralized applications.
+Discover how the Cosmos architecture decisively solves the most familiar challenges and limitations of blockchain platforms.

-This module unfolds the architecture of a blockchain solution starting with the low-level concerns such as consensus and upgradeability.
-You will discover application concerns are layered over a highly-efficient, general-purpose foundation that is equally applicable to public, private and consortium blockchains.
-You will discover how to start creating a customized blockchain using the Cosmos SDK and how this is superior to previous attempts to create general-purpose application blockchains.
+This section unfolds the architecture of a blockchain application starting with low-level concerns such as consensus and upgradeability.
+Discover how application concerns are layered over a highly-efficient, general-purpose foundation that is equally applicable to public, private, and consortium blockchains.
+Then take a closer look at how to start creating a customized blockchain using the Cosmos SDK, superior to previous attempts creating general-purpose blockchains to run decentralized applications (dApps).

 </HighlightBox>